 Journalists attend so many of these events too.
 You could get a contact, invite them for coffee and make friends.
 Someday they might just write about your product.

 Do not underestimate the effectiveness of post-conference follow-up.
 People, in this case, the press, are more likely to want to meet up immediately after the first interaction at a conference.
-Plan a coffee or lunch, invite them and catch up on the discussion you didn’t finish.
+Plan a coffee or lunch, invite them along, and catch up on the discussion you didn’t finish.
 Build on the relationships.

 3. The elevator pitch